gmmorris/gmmorris.github.io/_posts/2016-11-28-the-magical-quest-for-componentisation.md

 1. Every piece of your code knows how to talk to every other piece
 1. Every piece of your code can be passed as an argument to any other piece

 I tried asking a couple of members of the React core team what they would call this design pattern, but sadly never got an answer.
-Considering how swamped they must be with issues, emails and life, I decided not to pursue them further and simply named this design pattern thus: C**omponentisation**.
+Considering how swamped they must be with issues, emails and life, I decided not to pursue them further and simply named this design pattern thus: **Componentisation**.
 </section>

 ## The rules of Componentisation